Para la mejor vista de nuestra página web, use su dispositivo en forma horizontal.

 ?: Indicates an open question, not a rhetorical one, looking for (many) answers, celebrating the plurality of values in and through architecture.

-The question, “How will we live together?” is at once an ancient one and an urgent one.
-It is also as much a social and political question as a spatial one.
-Aristotle asked it when he was defining politics, and he came back to propose the model of the city.
-Every generation asks it and answers it differently.
-More recently rapidly changing social norms, growing political polarization, climate change, and vast global inequalities are making us ask this question more urgently and at different scales than before.
-In parallel, the weakness of the political models being proposed today compels us to put space first and, perhaps like Aristotle, look at the way architecture shapes inhabitation for potential models for how we could live together.
+The question, "How will we live together?" is at once ancient and urgent.
+The Babylonians asked it as they were building their tower.
+Aristotle asked it when he was writing about politics.
+His answer was "the city. " The French and American Revolutions asked it.
+Against the tumultuous backdrop of the early 1970s, Timmy Thomas passionately pleaded it in his song "Why Can’t We Live Together?".
+It is indeed as much a social and political question as a spatial one.
+More recently, rapidly changing social norms, the political polarization between left and right, climate change, and the growing gap between labor and capital are making this question more urgently relevant and at different scales than before.
+In parallel, the weakness of the political models being proposed today compels us to put space first and, perhaps like Aristotle, look at the way architecture shapes inhabitation in order to imagine potential models for how we could live together. (…)

 Five Scales